Taipei City

 My Role

-Created prototypes for rapid iterative testing and evaluation
+Designed the information architecture of the system and created prototypes for rapid iterative testing and evaluation

 Overview

-We delivered a redesigned system that is compliant with the WCAG 2.0 standard, improved the System Usability Scale score from 58(25 percentile) to 85(96 percentile).
+My team delivered a redesigned system that is compliant with the WCAG 2.0 standard, improved the System Usability Scale score from 58 (25 percentile) to 85 (96 percentile).
 In November 2023, the Department of Social Welfare started the development of the system.

 01 Context

-Taipei City faced a lack of public daycare resources
+Taipei City faced a lack of public daycare resources.

 02 Assumption